 - Beginning and ending with the flour mixture, alternate adding the flour mixture and sour cream.

 - Spoon batter into prepared pans 1/2 full.
-Bake in oven for about 22 minutes or until the center of the cupcake comes out clean with a toothpick.
-Cool Completely on wire rack.
+Bake in the oven for about 22 minutes or until the center of the cupcake comes out clean with a toothpick.
+Cool completely on the wire rack.

 Make the Frosting:

 - In the bowl of a standard mixer, combine unsalted butter, powdered sugar, heavy whipping cream and peppermint extract and mix on medium speed, until well combined (will be stiff).

 - Place the piping bag, fitted with large star tip, into an empty medium cup and fold the bag over the edges. (using as a stand to hold bag)

 - Place half of the frosting in a separate bowl.
 Add food coloring and mix until evenly combined.